 Cryptocurrencies are digital gold.
 Sound money that is secure from political influence.
 Money that promises to preserve and increase its value over time.
 Cryptocurrencies are also a fast and comfortable means of payment with a worldwide scope, and they are private and anonymous enough to serve as a means of payment for black markets and any other outlawed economic activity.

-But while cryptocurrencies are more used for payment, its use as a means of speculations and a store of value dwarfs the payment aspects.
-Cryptocurrencies gave birth to an incredibly dynamic, fast growing market for investors and speculators.
+But while cryptocurrencies are more used for payment, its use as a means of speculation and a store of value dwarfs the payment aspects.
+Cryptocurrencies gave birth to an incredibly dynamic, fast-growing market for investors and speculators.
 Exchanges like Okcoin, poloniex or shapeshift enables the trade of hundreds of cryptocurrencies.
 Their daily trade volume exceeds that of major European stock exchanges.

 At the same time, the praxis of Initial Coin Distribution (ICO), mostly facilitated by Ethereum‘s smart contracts, gave live to incredibly successful crowdfunding projects, in which often an idea is enough to collect millions of dollars.
 In the case of “The DAO” it has been more than 150 million dollars.

 In this rich ecosystem of coins and token, you experience extreme volatility.
 It‘s common that a coin gains 10 percent a day – sometimes 100 percent – just to lose the same at the next day.
 If you are lucky, your coin‘s value grows up to 1000 percent in one or two weeks.

 While Bitcoin remains by far the most famous cryptocurrency and most other cryptocurrencies have zero non-speculative impact, investors and users should keep an eye on several cryptocurrencies.
 Here we present the most popular cryptocurrencies of today.